 G Minor

-The relative major of the G Minor scale is Bflat Major.
-G Minor consists of two flats, Bflat and Eflat.
-The notes used in the G Minor scale are G, A, Bflat, C, D, Eflat, and F. Below you will find the G Minor scale with the appropriate fingers to be used.
+The relative major of the G minor scale is B flat major.
+Accordingly, G minor consists of two flats – B flat, and E flat.
+The notes used in the G minor scale are G, A, B flat, C, D, E-flat, and F. Below, find the G minor scale with the appropriate fingering.

 Famous G Minor Song Examples